kord-network/docs/concepts/identity.md

 ```
 #### Auxiliary

-Auxiliary metadata items MUST be placed in subfolder `aux`.
+Auxiliary metadata items MUST be children of a container names `aux` in the root level of the MetaID Meta Object.

 An Auxiliary metadata item SHOULD be interpreted as key-value pairs: